dovydasjaru/DNN-translator/README.md

 This command accepts optional flag:
 * -c (--appendConfidence): A flag that means translation confidence will be appended to each translation.
 Default - false.
 ## Usage examples
 This solution was tested with [Mask-RCNN](https://github.com/matterport/Mask_RCNN) demo application.
 So most models which have their classes written out in code should be translated.
+The solution won't work with .ipynb file type, so those files should be converted to .py file type.
 This solution will also try to find labels that are written in a sepparate file.